 What's wrong with a standard email?

 Though email has developed into a global communications standard, the level of security has not evolved since.

-As with any information delivered via the internet, emails travel through multiple nodes.
+As with any information delivered via the internet, emails travel through multiple nodes in a network.
 With access to any of these nodes, an email's contents can be uncovered.

-Enterprise emails could include high value contracts, proposals, investment valuations, identification documents.
+Enterprise emails could include high value contracts, proposals, valuations, or identification documents.
 If any of this information is sent by open-risk email, it is at risk of exposure, as is your business.